MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/format-data-for-upload.md

 ### Which format to use

-**Recommended: Use the .xlsx format.** We recommend this format because it is usually easier to use.
-But in many cases, you could use either format, provided that you heed their restrictions:
+**Recommended: Use the .xlsx format** because it is usually easier to use.
+But for some cases, you could use either format, if it complies with the following:

-1. **Use .xlsx if outside of the United States.** Files in the UTF-8 encoded .csv format are subject to United-States data formatting, so if your organization is based outside of the United States and uses non-U.S. formatting for dates, times, or numbers, use the .xlsx format.
+1. **Use .xlsx if outside of the United States** - Files in the UTF-8 encoded .csv format are subject to United-States data formatting, so if your organization is based outside of the United States and uses non-U.S. formatting for dates, times, or numbers, use the .xlsx format.
-2. **Encode .csv files properly.** Only choose the .csv-file option if you can format it as required: UTF-8 encoded, and with all data (dates, times, numbers) in United-States format.
+2. **Encode .csv files properly** - Only choose the .csv-file option if you can format it as required: UTF-8 encoded, and with all data (dates, times, numbers) in United-States format.
 Files in the .xlsx format do not have these restrictions.
-3. **Stay under the size limit.** The upper limit of .xlsx files for upload is 1.0 GB.
+3. **Stay under the size limit** - The upper limit of .xlsx files for upload is 1.0 GB.
 If your upload file is larger than 1.0 GB, use the .csv format instead.

-> [!Note]
+>[!Note]
-> * For more information about selecting and arranging the _contents_ of these files (as opposed to adhering to their _formatting_ rules), see  [Prepare organizational data](prepare-organizational-data.md).
+>* For more information about selecting and arranging the _contents_ of these files (as opposed to adhering to their _formatting_ rules), see [Prepare organizational data](prepare-organizational-data.md).
-> * If you've uploaded data by using one file format and would like to upload data in a different file format in the future, you can do so, as long as you format the data according to the rules in the following sections.
+>* If you've uploaded data by using one file format and would like to upload data in a different file format in the future, you can do so, as long as you format the data according to the rules in the following sections.

 <!-- PER PRAMOD (23 AUGUST 2019) REMOVE THIS.
 "For now, CRM will continue to support upload only through CSV."
 > * CRM data: [Prepare the CRM source data](crm-data-upload.md#prepare-the-crm-source-data)